Trijal-Bhardwaj/ai-assistant-bot/README.md

 # Copy the example environment file
 cp .env.example .env

+# Copy the example npm configuration
+cp .npmrc.example .npmrc

 # Edit the .env file with your configuration
 nano .env

+# Edit the .npmrc file with your npm configuration (if needed)
+nano .npmrc
 ```

 Update the `.env` file with your actual values: